 Decorations That Are Typically Allowed

 Although it depends on the cemetery, these are usually acceptable grave decorations:

 - Fresh flowers

-- Fake flowers — usually if in a monument vase
+- Fake flowers — especially if in a monument vase

 - Small flags during the holidays

-- Wind chimes, crosses, or bird feeders — usually if in a monument vase
+- Wind chimes, crosses, or bird feeders — especially if in a monument vase

 - Grave blankets